Skip to content

 dbt Fundamentals + Incremental Models

 This track requires the most technical depth.
-If you're stuck on an incremental concept, re-read the Overview before expanding a hint.
+If you're stuck on a concept, re-read the Overview or ask your instructor before expanding a hint.

 In this level you will: